How to grow moonflower vine in your garden

 - Moonflower vine (ipomoea alba) is a versatile plant that blooms at night.

-- Requires direct sunlight and ample climbing space to reach full potential.
+- Requires direct sunlight and ample climbing space.

-- Requires regular watering and monthly fertilization for optimal blooming.
+- Water regularly and fertilize monthly for optimal blooms.

 - Perennial in warmer climates (USDA zones 10-12); annual in colder areas.